Imageomics/Imageomics-guide/docs/wiki-guide/GitHub-Repo-Guide.md

     - data
 ```

+!!! note "Note"
-**Note:** Depending on the size of your data, `data` may only be local on your machine in which case it is good to include instructions to access the data where appropriate.
+    Depending on the size of your data, `data` may only be local on your machine in which case it is good to include instructions to access the data where appropriate.

 ***
 # Working on GitHub
 After the initial creation of a repo on the GitHub website, there are two primary modes of interacting with it.